Sri Lanka Endemics Birding Tour

 Sri Lanka Birding VideoSri Lanka Wetland Birding Adventure; Tissamaharama

-In this Sri Lanka virtual birding video we visit the ancient, shallow irrigation reservoirs of Tissamaharama, known locally as “tanks”.
-In reality these reservoirs are full of biodiversity with a wide variety of birds and it was exciting to explore the habitats and birds here over the course of a couple of days.
-Birds such as Indian Peafowl, White-naped Woodpecker, Great Thick-knee and Grey-headed Fish Eagle are some of the birding highlights but there are many other species of birds to enjoy.
+In this Sri Lanka virtual birding video we visit the ancient, shallow irrigation reservoirs, known locally as “tanks”, around the small town of Tissamaharama in the south of the country.
+In reality these reservoirs are full of biodiversity with a wide variety of birdlife and it was exciting to explore the habitats and birds here over the course of a couple of days.
+Birds such as Indian Peafowl, White-naped Woodpecker, Great Thick-knee and Grey-headed Fish Eagle are some of the birding highlights but there are many other species of birds to enjoy. at a relaxed pace.

 Spot-winged Thrush VideoSpot-winged Thrush Singing